DIY Macrame and Felt Succulent Wreath: Easy Boho Wreath with Felt Succulents made with a Cricut, and simple Macrame hanger.

 I hung my new wreath on an old door that I salvaged and leaned it against the wall in my living room.

-I think it looks great with all the plants, and adds some to that boho feel in the space.
+I think it looks great with all the plants, and adds to that boho feel in the space.
 It would be really great on my front door too, so it might end up there later. 😉

 With a handmade macrame and felt succulent wreath, life really is a party!